 The Bronze Age is a prehistoric period dated to approximately 3300 BC to 1200 BC.
-It arose following the Chalcolithic period, in which early metals of copper and gold were crafted, as well as the first alloys of copper and tin, from which bronze is derived.
+It arose following the Chalcolithic period during which early metals of copper and gold were crafted, as well as the first alloys of copper and tin, from which bronze is derived.

-The first bronze pieces produced were predominantly used for arms and jewelry, gold was featured as a prized material.
-Artisans used gold to fashion it into heavy jewelry and elaborate vessels used in ritual offerings dedicated to the forces of nature such as water, trees, and mountains.
+The first bronze pieces produced were predominantly used for arms and jewelry, gold was a prized material.
+Artisans used gold to fashion into heavy jewelry and elaborate vessels used in ritual offerings dedicated to the forces of nature such as water, trees, and mountains.

 In Europe, the earliest evidence of metallurgy using copper have been found in sites dating to before 4000 BC.
 It's written that the emergence of metals was tied to the presence of specialized artisans, socioeconomic evolution that involved long-distance trading, and advanced knowledge of minerals and ores and their thermal reactions.

-Gold necklaces which have dated to the Middle and Late Bronze Age—weighing more than 4 pounds—have also been found.
+Gold necklaces weighing more than 4 pounds, dating to the Middle and Late Bronze Age have also been found.
 These, along with cups and goblets of gold decorated with stamped circles of the sun, were at times buried with jewels and bronze vessels, constituting typical offerings by the western people.
 The Miceaneans used gold in the glorification of dead heroes.

 As arranged during the Bronze Age, the megalithic monument Stonehenge, located in Southern England, is not a construction for funerary use, but instead is considered an astronomical temple and testifies to the birth of the science of astronomy.